GiftSpring Case Study

 Since buying gifts is festive and celebratory, I wanted to bring the excitement and fun of buying a gift to the branding of the app in the form of a joyful color palette and bright illustrations.
 Warm purples anchor the design and a sans serif font adds to the simplicity and cleanliness of the layout.
 I referenced the Google Material Design Guidelines for inspiration and best practices.

 I used the illustrations, icons, fonts, and colors outlined in my Style Tile to create high-fidelity wireframes while also making the changes deduced from my affinity map.
 I simplified the bottom navigation and changed some icons, bringing more clarity to the interface.
 I brought the revised high-fidelity wireframes into InVision for further user testing.
-You can the high-fidelity InVision prototype below.

 Photographs by Unsplash